afs202005277/JetpackJoyride/docs/README.md

 **Implementation**

-The usage of the MVC pattern is evident in the structure of the packages, since there are 3 packages: Control, Model and View.
+The usage of the MVC pattern is evident in the structure of the packages, since there are 3 packages: ldts.control, ldts.model and ldts.view.
 The classes in Control are responsible for enforcing the game logic; the ones in Model are just data classes used by the controllers to manage the different objects of the game; the ones in View have the responsability to show the game to the user.

 ![MVC UML](./Images/UMLs/MVC_UML.png)